SUFFERING PRODUCES PERSEVERANCE

 Our circumstances might not change, healing might wait just beyond the veil, but there is hope.
 There is always hope.

-Sam wrote the subtitle.
-They are words he is living, rising from the wellspring of his heart:
+He wrote the subtitle for Finding Purpose, and these words – his why – words he lives into daily, words rising from the wellspring of his heart:

 Thank you and God Bless!